 The Magic (3-4) won for the third time in four games with Saturday's 105-97 victory at Philadelphia.
-Elfrid Payton shot 8 of 10 and led seven Orlando players in double figures with 20 points.
+Elfrid Payton shot eight of 10 and led seven Orlando players in double figures with 20 points.
 He was scoreless over 15 minutes in Friday's victory against Toronto and entered Saturday's contest shooting 31.6 percent.

 "It was nice to see something finally go in and get a little rhythm out there," Payton said.
 "It just carried on throughout the game."

 The Magic are the only team with four players averaging at least 15.7 points, and more consistency from Payton could give them even more balance.
-Three of those players are shooting 46.7 percent or better, helping Orlando average 103.4 points compared to 95.7 last season, which ranked 25th in the league.
+Three of those players are shooting 46.7 percent or better, helping Orlando average 103.4 points compared with 95.7 last season, which ranked 25th in the league.

 Fournier is averaging 21.8 points over the last four games.

 Nikola Vucevic sat out his second straight contest because of a bone bruise in his right knee, but is traveling with the team.

 "It's getting better and it's not as painful and as sore today," Vucevic said.
 "It's getting better.
 (Treatment) is one of the things that I can do to get it better.
 It's day by day."

 For Indiana, coach Frank Vogel is optimistic C.J.
 Miles will return after missing the last three games with a sore right ankle.
 Rodney Stuckey's status is uncertain after he sat against the Cavs due to a sprained right ankle suffered in Friday's win against Miami.